 Katherine Jackson was reported missing over the weekend but later found to be with her daughter Rebbie and other relatives in Arizona.
 She has not spoken to her grandchildren _ Prince, Paris and Blanket _ since leaving the Los Angeles area July 15.

-Sheriff's spokesman Steve Whitmore said deputies continue to investigate the altercation that took place Monday afternoon, but he said there were no indications it involved the singer's children.
+Meanwhile, Los Angeles County Sheriff’s Department spokesman Steve Whitmore said deputies continue to investigate the altercation that took place Monday afternoon in Calabasas, but he said there were no indications it involved the singer’s children.
 He said the incident involved two adult males but declined to identify them further.
 A battery case may be presented to prosecutors, but Whitmore added that decision has not yet been made.

 Randy Jackson said he and brother Jermaine and sister Janet went to the home in Calabasas on Monday to invite his brother’s older children, Prince and Paris, to join their grandmother in Arizona.
 Security footage of the incident was obtained by “Good Morning America” and celebrity website TMZ.